KleMoretti/KleMoretti/README.md

 ## 🚀 About Me

-- 🔭 I'm currently working on exciting projects
+- 🔭 I'm currently studying in WHUT!
 - 🌱 I'm currently learning new technologies
 - 💬 Ask me about anything tech-related
 - 📫 How to reach me: Check out my profile
 - ⚡ Fun fact: Always curious and ready to learn!

 ## 🛠️ Tech Stack